Local Travel — It’s About The People You Meet

-Because it is those local people, especially people with expertise and specialised knowledge, who always give us the best tips for restaurants, bars, local markets, shops, music venues and art galleries, the tips that make it into the guidebooks we write that travellers now use.
+Because it is those local people, especially people with expertise and specialised knowledge, who always give us the best advice for restaurants, bars, local markets, shops, music venues and art galleries, the tips that make it into the guidebooks we write that travellers now use.

 We’re going to be introducing them to you, and asking them to share their insider secrets, hidden gems, local tips on what you should do, where you should go and what you should eat, and how they recommend you should go about ‘living like locals’ in their hometown.

 We’ll be tapping into these local perspectives, insights and experiences through our Local Knowledge interview series and filing other posts about interesting locals we encounter under Local Travel in ‘Meet‘.

 Because for us, it’s these kinds of interactions with locals that make the experience of a place all the more enriching and authentic.
 And besides, how many guidebooks can we lug around on the epic journey we’re about to begin?

-How important is meeting people for you?
-Do you make an effort to meet locals when you travel?
-And when you befriend people, how crucial are those encounters to your experience of a place, and whether you enjoyed it or not?
+How important is meeting people for you when you travel?
 We’d love to hear what you think.

 Pictured?
-Some of the people we met across the Middle East who have made our work as travel writers all the more enriching.
+Some of the people we met across the Middle East in recent years who have made our work as travel writers all the more meaningful and more memorable.